Lee Shapiro (musician): Personal life

 Shapiro was married in 1977 to Georgia and they have one daughter, Ariel.

 In 2014, Shapiro was diagnosed with multiple sclerosis but continued to tour with The Hit Men for several years after.
 As of 2024, Shapiro is no longer a performing member of the group but remains its manager.

 Awards and accolades

-In 2019, the band The Hit Men were awarded its first "Road Warrior" award by the Musicians Hall of Fame and Museum in Nashville.
+In 2019, the band The Hit Men was awarded its first Road Warrior award by the Musicians Hall of Fame and Museum in Nashville.

-In 2020, Shapiro was nominated in the "Legend Musician" category of the East Coast Music Hall of Fame.
+In 2020, Shapiro was nominated in the Legend Musician category of the East Coast Music Hall of Fame.

-Lee Shapiro is one of the musicians featured in the documentary, "Banded Together: The Boys From Glen Rock High," released in 2022.
+Lee Shapiro is one of the musicians featured in the documentary Banded Together: The Boys From Glen Rock High, released in 2022.
 The documentary chronicles Shapiro and his classmates, many of whom went on to musical fame, including the Vivino brothers, Jerry, Jimmy and "Uncle" Floyd.